30DaysOf/prompty/docs/index.md

-# Overview
+# Welcome

-This workshop is designed to provide a beginner level introduction to Prompty features and usage - with hands-on exercises and a pre-build development environment for a quick start.

-## 0. Prerequisites

-To get the most from this workshop, you should have:

-- A GitHub account (personal)
-- An Azure account (for some labs)
-- Familiarity with Python
-- Familiarity with Visual Studio Code
-- Familiarity with Generative AI concepts

-## 1. What Is Prompty?

 [Prompty](https://prompty.ai) is a new type of **executable asset** that provides agency with observability during the **ideation** phase of your generative AI application development lifecycle.

 Using Prompty you can:

  - **Design Prompts** - Create & refine prompt templates in an IDE
- - **Configure Models** - Specify model parameters, work with diverse targets
+ - **Explore Models** - Configure model parameters, diverse deployments
  - **Execute Prompts** - Use built-in tools and custom runtimes to test prompts
  - **Observe Traces** - Use built-in features to track and debug execution
  - **Compose Apps** - Chain and compose Prompty assets for complex flows

-## 2. Learning Objectives
+## Learning Objectives

-By the end of the workshop, you should be able to accomplish these objectives:
+By the end of the workshop, you should be able to have a better understanding of the following:

-### 2.1  Understand Core Concepts
+??? note "1.
+Core Concepts"
     - Prompty Specification
     - Prompty Tooling
     - Prompty Runtime

-### 2.2 Build First Prompty
+??? note "2.
+Prompty Quickstart"

     - Create a new Prompty asset
     - Configure asset with a model
     - Configure asset with a prompty template
     - Execute asset with a hardcoded input

-### 2.3 Do Prompt Engineering
+??? note "3.
+Prompt Engineering"

     - By modifying model parameters
     - By modifying system context
     - By modifying prompt instructions
     - By adding grounding context

-### 2.4 Configure Models
+??? note "4.
+Model Choice"

     Refactor prompty asset to use models sourced from:

     - GitHub Marketplace
     - Open AI
     - Azure OpenAI
     - Azure AI Model Catalog (serverless API)
     - LlamaIndex

-### 2.5 Trace Prompty Execution
+??? note "5.
+Prompty Observability"

     - Instrumenting assets for tracing
     - Viewing trace logs in the Prompty UI

-### 2.6 Test Prompty assets
+??? note "6.
+Prompty Testing"

     - With a sample data file
     - With hardcoded data inputs
     - With interactive data inputs from CLI

-### 2.7 Compose Prompty assets
+??? note "7.
+Prompty Composition"

     - Chain prompty assets for evaluation
     - Chain prompty assets for orchestration

-### 2.8 Evaluate Prompty assets
+??? note "8.
+Prompty Evaluation"

     - By writing custom evaluators
     - By running evaluators with test data
     - By assessing quality with test data
     - By running evaluators with adversarial data
     - By assessing safety with adversarial data

-### 2.9 Continue Learning

-- Explore advanced samples
-- Explore relevant resources
-- Watch breakout sessions
+## Related Resources

+- Prompty Documentation
+- Prompty Templates
+- Prompty Videos